StackStorm/st2docs/docs/source/install/rhel6.rst

     getenforce

-* If previous command returns 'Enforcing', then run the following commands:
+* If the previous command returns 'Enforcing', then run the following commands:

   .. code-block:: bash